Article One (political party): Free and Equal

-On 3 December 2017 the MDP was a founding member, along with SI and POS, of Free and Equal (LeU), the left-wing joint list for the 2018 general election, which chose the President of the Senate and former anti-Mafia prosecutor Pietro Grasso as its leader and candidate for Prime Minister.

-In the election LeU won 3.4% of the vote, obtaining 14 deputies and four senators.
+On 3 December 2017 the MDP was a founding member, along with SI and POS, of Free and Equal (LeU), the left-wing joint list for the 2018 general election, which chose the president of the Senate and former anti-Mafia prosecutor Pietro Grasso as its leader and candidate for prime minister.
+In the election, LeU won 3.4% of the vote, obtaining 14 deputies and four senators.
 Among these, the MDP had seven deputies (Speranza, Bersani, Epifani, Federico Conte, Federico Fornaro, Michela Rostan and Nico Stumpo) and two senators (Errani and Laforgia).
 Fornaro was elected president of LeU's parliamentary group in the Chamber.

-In November 2018 the MDP, which was focused on forming a brand-new "red-green" party, de facto abandoned LeU.

-In April 2019 the MDP became a full-fledged party, welcoming new members, notably including David Tozzo from Possible, and being renamed simply as Article One.
+In November 2018, the MDP, which was focused on forming a brand-new "red-green" party, de facto abandoned LeU.
+In April 2019, the MDP became a full-fledged party, welcoming new members, notably including David Tozzo from Possible, and being renamed simply as Article One (Art.1).
 Additionally, after Nicola Zingaretti's victory in the 2019 Democratic leadership election, a rapprochement started between the two parties.
-In the run-up to the 2019 European Parliament election Article One formed a joint list with the PD, which included some minor groups.
+In the run-up to the 2019 European Parliament election, Art.1 and some other minor groups formed a joint list with the PD.